robseb/rsyocto/README.md

 *rsyocto* is a project, that I have fully developed on my own.
 No companies are involved in my projects.
 I’m recently graduated as a master in electrical engineering with the major embedded systems (*M. Sc.*).

+I'm open for cooperations as a freelancer to realize your specific requirements.
+Otherwise, I‘m looking for an interesting full time job offer to share and deepen my shown skills.

 **[Github sponsoring is welcome.](https://github.com/sponsors/robseb)**